levatas-agency/engineering/estimating-projects.md

 * Do you need to schedule any time to think about performance, scalability and the security of the project?

-* Do you need to consider any time related to dependencies with other teams and the integration of their work.
+* Do you need to consider any time related to dependencies with other teams and the integration of their work?

 * Are you planning enough time to deploy the product?